i Legislation, policy and practices

 - community interest.

 The vast majority of companies used for investment structures will be companies limited by shares.
 In addition, under European legislation introduced in 2001, a Societas Europaea (European company) can be created and registered in any one EU Member State, including the United Kingdom.
 The European company structure allows companies established across more than one EU Member State to merge and operate under a single set of rules and with a unified management and reporting system.
-Following the implementation of Brexit, UK companies will no longer be able to operate under the Societas Europaea framework (assuming the final Withdrawal Agreement does not say anything to the contrary).
+As a consequence of the United Kingdom leaving the EU, UK companies will not be able to operate under the Societas Europaea framework after the end of the transition period on 31 December 2020.

 Generally, partnerships do not constitute separate legal entities; therefore, when investing in a partnership, the foreign investor will do so under its own name and will be directly responsible for all business conducted by the partnership.
 However, there are two alternative partnership structures that are also used:

 - limited partnership (LP) formed under the Limited Partnerships Act 1907 (as amended) – an LP is similar to an ordinary partnership, in that it does not have separate legal personality, but an LP will typically have a general partner and one or more limited partners; and